 By Jason Samuel

-Jason on Resilience in the Face of Rejection — How I Learned to Build Confidence After Failure
+Jason on Resilience in the Face of Rejection: How I Learned to Build Confidence After Failure

-4 min read
+3 min read

 The Rejection That Hit Me Hard

-I still remember one rejection that stung more than most — an opportunity I wanted badly slipped right through my fingers.
+I still remember one rejection that stung more than most.
+An opportunity I wanted badly slipped right through my fingers.
 I told myself it was fine… but deep down, it hit my confidence harder than I expected.

-The truth is, rejection messes with all of us — whether it's professional, personal, or something you've built your dreams around.
-But what changed everything for me wasn't learning how to avoid rejection — it was learning how to face it and come back stronger.
+The truth is, rejection messes with all of us, whether it's professional, personal, or something you've built your dreams around.
+But what changed everything for me wasn't learning how to avoid rejection.
+It was learning how to face it and come back stronger.

 That's where real resilience lives.